biases cognitive effects fallacies deception with statistics effective business writing body language

-Spotting Disingenuous Comparisons in StatisticsMany of those who need to influence the public are highly proficient at using comparisons to make their assertions more powerful.
-A common trick is to present statistics that cover a long period of time to derive figures that fit what they want to say.
+Spotting Emotive or Disingenuous Comparisons in StatisticsMany of those who need to influence the public are highly proficient at using comparisons to make their assertions more powerful.
+Their tricks include:

 When someone presents a statistic that looks as though it's designed to influence, I would advise closer scrutiny.
 You may find that the underlying facts themselves are questionable.
 In the case of this argument, Greenpeace suggests the GHG impact by deforestation is 18–24%, but others – with no apparent agenda – assess it as 6–8%.